 Once the papers have been accepted by the Editor, they are then transmitted to the publisher’s production department.
 Proofs will be available online for the authors to review and approve before online publication.

-Quan Zou Institute of Fundamental and Frontier Sciences University of Electronic Science and Technology of China Chengdu (China) Biography
+Quan Zou (11959 citations) Institute of Fundamental and Frontier Sciences University of Electronic Science and Technology of China Chengdu (China) Biography

 Biography of Quan Zou